 Most credit companies do offer you “Free travel insurance” or “ Flight insurance,” but have you ever wondered if they offer enough protection.
 Often most travelers don’t purchase international travel insurance, believing their credit card protects them from any losses during their travel overseas.
 However, it is often found that the so-called free travel insurance offered by credit cards don’t match up to the protection offered by a travel insurance company.

-Credit cards advertise often that they offer travel insurance protection for:
+Credit cards often advertise that they offer travel insurance protection for:

 - Travel Delays